-The last case study activity gives an excellent overview of the entire process for studying for the exam.
+The last case study activity gives an excellent overview of the entire process for studying for the exam, beginning with marketing research.

 I joined and was accepted quickly into the group by a great bunch of marketers for local architectural, construction and engineering companies.
 Served on the board under Alison Tepe Guy and Jason Ulmenstine for a few terms.
 It was going well, and I was learning a lot until the market crashed in 2008.
 Nearly 50 percent of the professionals in the industry were out of a job.

 I put studying for the exam on the back burner in lew of passing the U.S. Green Building Council Leadership in Energy and Environmental Design Accredited Professional exam and getting my office awarded LEED Platinum in 2011.

 This type of marketing is much more closely aligned with the type of industrial marketing Lohre & Associates has been doing my entire 40-year career; large, expensive mining, chemical, electrical and mechanical machinery.
 Selling the design and construction of a building is very similar.